Introduction

 6. Reward team members individually

-Our Tackling the UK’s Disengagement Problem report found that six in 10 employees would be more influenced to remain at their current companies is they received a personalised benefits package.
-There will inevitably be a degree of diversity in your organisation – be it age, religion or personality – so a reward that works for one employee won’t necessarily do it for another.
+Our Tackling the UK’s Disengagement Problem report found that 6 in 10 employees would be more influenced to remain at their current companies is they received a personalised benefits package.
+There will inevitably be a degree of diversity in your organisation — be it age, religion or personality — so a reward that works for one employee won’t necessarily do it for another.

 Benefits packages can vary hugely.
 Google, for example, offers its employees bi-weekly massages, while learning allowances are popular among many organisations.
-Whatever the programme, knowing your employees well enough to tailor rewards will have greater impact at less cost.
+Whatever the programme, knowing your employees well enough to tailor rewards will have a greater impact at less cost.

 7. Relax working hours